Loading...

 4. If you selected Require authentication when creating the Cloud Function, you will need to enter the Authorization Token for the appropriate service account.

-5. Under Notefiles, choose Select Notefiles and enter sensors.qo.
-Then, in the Transform JSON option, select JSONata Expression and enter the following expression.
+5. Under Notefiles, choose Select Notefiles and select sensors.qo.
+In the Data section, select JSONata Expression and enter the following expression.

 {